NGoel-7/NGoel-7.github.io/pages/about.md

 # **About Me**

 Hi I am **{{ site.author.name }}** :wave:,<br>
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+This is where can read a little more about <mark> me </mark>. ** I am definitely a very interesting person with a quintillion interests**.
+Or I could show off some **Skills** and write a bit more about things that make me more employable, like *leadership* and *teamwork*

 <div class="row">
-{% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}
+{% include about/skills.html title="Programming Languages" source=site.data.programming-skills %}
-{% include about/skills.html title="Other Skills" source=site.data.other-skills %}
+{% include about/skills.html title="Hardware Skills" source=site.data.other-skills %}
 </div>

 <div class="row">